thewoolleyman/boxbuilder/README.markdown

 -------------------------------------------

     boxbuilder_repo=git://github.com/thewoolleyman/boxbuilder.git
+    boxbuilder_branch=master
+    boxbuilder_dir=$HOME/.boxbuilder/

-The Git Repository from which to download and run the boxbuilder project.
-If the ~/.boxbuilder/boxbuilder file already exists, nothing will be downloaded or overwritten.
+The Git repository, branch, and directory to use when cloning and run the boxbuilder project.
+If the ~/.boxbuilder/ directory already exists, nothing will be downloaded or overwritten.

     boxbuilder_config="export override_variable1=value; export override_variable2=value"